xingchen0123/xingchen0123.github.io/index.md

 ## Working Papers
-- "Addressing multitasking problems through promotion incentives" with Hanchen Jiang and Jiaheng Ling. [[link]](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4449612) *Under Review*
+- "Addressing multitasking problems through promotion incentives" with Hanchen Jiang and Jiaheng Ling. [[link]](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4449612) *Revise and Resubmit*
 - "Land reform, grassroot democracy, and political trust: evidence from China forest tenure reform" with Yuanyuan Yi, Jintao Xu and Andong Zhuge.
 - "Public attitudes towards the zero-COVID policy in China: the sound of the silent majority" with Jiakun Zheng and Jianhua Xu.
 - "Information Disclosure and political trust" with Xiaoxiao Shen and Andong Zhuge.